dongb909/dongb909/README.md

 ### Hi, I'm Rachel 👋 :woman_technologist:

-I'm a software engineer who is passionate about creating technology to elevate people and that brings good into far reaching communities.
-My main tech stack includes, Javascript, ReactJS, Express, PostgreSQL, and mongoDB.
-I work well both, autonomously or in a team, as I'm an continuous learner, I don't shy from questions and love passing on the knowledge to others.
+I'm a software engineer who is passionate about creating technology to elevate people and bring good into far reaching communities.
+My main tech stack includes, Node.js, Javascript, ReactJS, Express, PostgreSQL, and mongoDB.
+I work well both, autonomously or in a team.
+I'm also a continuous learner, I don't shy from questions and I love passing on the knowledge to others.

 🌱 Currently learning and building with: Typescripts, React Hooks